 Gas Utilisation > Gas Quality

 The composition of natural gas and renewable gases strongly depends on the production method.
-The origin of gas can have a significant impact on its calorific value (energy), on its Wobbe Index (quality indicator of the combustion) and on the presence of additional components like CO2, hydrocarbon, H2O, sulphur, etc.
+The origin of gas can have a significant impact on its calorific value (energy), on its Wobbe Index (quality indicator of the combustion) and on the presence of additional components like carbon dioxide, heavy hydrocarbon, water content, sulphur, etc.

-As part of environmental efforts to curb greenhouse gas emissions, biomethane is gaining prominence in the gas market and it is set to become an important renewable indigenous source of energy in many European countries.
+As part of environmental efforts of gas industry to curb greenhouse gas emissions, biomethane has gained prominence in the gas market in last years and it is becoming an important renewable indigenous source of energy in many European countries.
 Gas decarbonisation triggers gas quality changes and it is important to ensure the compatibility in quality of the new gases and the natural gas.
+In the last years, hydrogen has appeared in the European (and the world) scene as a new gas for the coming energy transition.
+Hydrogen can be a renewable gas if produced using renewable energy sources.
+Also, hydrogen can be used to produced renewable synthetic natural gas.

 Chair